 What should I send with Form I-751 to provide proof of a bona fide marriage?

-Submit evidence indicating that the marriage upon which you were granted conditional status was entered in “good faith” and was not for the purpose of circumventing immigration laws.
+Submit evidence indicating that the marriage for which you were granted conditional status was entered in “good faith” and was not for the purpose of circumventing immigration laws.
+In other words, you need to prove that it is a real marriage.
 Submit copies of as many documents as you can to establish this fact and to demonstrate the circumstances of the relationship from the date of marriage to the present date, and to demonstrate any circumstances surrounding the end of the relationship, if it has ended.
-The documents should include but not be limited to, the following examples:
+The documents should include but not be limited to the following examples:

 - Marriage certificate